The best movies on Sky Cinema and Now TV

 Sky's streaming service is packed with wonderful movies - here are the ones you should watch first.
 Updated for March 2023

 If you’re seeking a TV service focused primarily on movies, it may not be Prime Video, Netflix or Disney+ that deserves your attention.
 Instead, consider a subscription to Sky Cinema – available via Now (previously Now TV), Sky Stream and regular satellite-derived Sky.
 Here’s our guide to the best movies on Sky Cinema and Now.

-Sky’s cord-cutter service is better served with newer, bigger-name films than either of its main rivals, with at least one new movie being added every day to an already bulging collection.
+Now tends to be better served with newer, bigger-name films than any of its main rivals, with at least one new movie being added every day to an already bulging collection.

 The sheer size of that library means it’s not always easy to immediately find something to watch though (you know: the paralysis of choice and so on).
 Which is where we come in.
 The Stuff team has picked out a selection of must-see cinematic masterpieces both old and new, so the next time you’re settling down for an evening on the sofa, you can conserve your brainpower for picking the right snacks rather than the right movie.

 Is Top Gun: Maverick the movie that saved movie theatres?
 Steven Spielberg certainly thinks so, crediting Tom Cruise’s return to his most iconic 1980s role as a kind of panacea in Panavision: a summertime blockbuster so universally appealing and crowd-pleasing that it convinced a public cowed by COVID-19 and a cornucopia of effort-free at-home streaming services into returning to picture houses in droves.